Also known as: Banjo to Kazooie no Daibouken 2 (JP)

 - The spinning Nintendo 64 logo at the beginning of the game was removed completely.

 - The N64 cartridges containing the Stop 'n' Swop items have been removed.
 Instead, the Mystery Eggs and Ice Key are automatically earned upon collecting them in Banjo-Kazooie.
-The key and first three eggs unlock the same rewards as the original version, while the other eggs unlock Xbox Live-related things.
+The key and first three eggs unlock the same rewards as the original version, while the other eggs unlock an Xbox Live Gamerpic and Dashboard theme.
 Heggy's dialogue is altered to suit, though anachronistically.

 - On the other hand, upon hatching all the original eggs, the N64 cartridges get replaced with Bronze, Silver, and Gold Mystery Eggs, which are part of "Stop 'n' Swop II".